johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 ## Unit Testing

-The HotelBookingService has two hardcoded dates: January 15, 2025 (available) and February 28, 2025 (unavailable).
+The `HotelBookingService` has two hardcoded dates: January 15, 2025 (available) and February 28, 2025 (unavailable).
 We can use these dates to test the agent's ability to check availability, book rooms, and find bookings.

-To begin, I'll set up an integration test for the ChatService, and evaluate the response using `contains` to assert that the agent's response contains the expected output.
+To begin, I'll set up an integration test for the `ChatService`, and evaluate the response using `contains` to assert that the agent's response contains the expected output.

 ```java